abhayrokkam/replicating-vit/README.md

 - This is to deal with the problem of internal covariate shift.
 Using normalization makes the model more capable of handling unseen and varied data.

 - Example:
   - The first layer of the model will be `LayerNorm` which will take in a value for a `normalized_shape` as a hyperparameter.
-This will be equal to `embed_dims` which will be the same size as input to the `LayerNorm`.
+This will be equal to `embed_dims -> 768` which will be the same size as input to the `LayerNorm`.

 ### 3.2.
 Residual Connections